CFO Jimmy's Patronis' Seal

 • Public depositors have minimal responsibilities and reporting requirements.
 Public depositors' primary responsibilities are:

 • Flexible collateral requirements.
 QPDs have a range of assets such as cash, marketable securities, and Federal Home Loan Bank letters of credit to use as collateral.
-QPDs can qualify to pledge collateral at a 25% or 50% level if their overall financial condition is strong enough.
+QPDs may qualify to pledge collateral at a 25% or 50% level dependent on financial condition.

 • Administration of the Public Deposits Program is vested in Florida's Chief Financial Officer.
 Chapter 280, Florida Statutes, outlines a broad range of powers to be used in managing the program.